Bob Blythe

-Bob Blythe was a ball point pen manufacturer and owner of BB pens.
+Bob Blythe was an American ball point pen manufacturer and owner of BB pens.
 Later he was president of a record company, Tops Records, as well as founder of budget record label Sutton Records.

 Background

 Blythe was a former vaudevillian who drove around in a yellow convertible.
 He would hire actors to work in his pen factory.

 BB Pens

 He partnered up with Jack Stein, a Los Angeles surgeon.
 They began the pen operation in Mrs. Stein's kitchen, but as a result of making a mess in the sink, they moved it to Stein's garage.
 Later they were on the verge of having a $1,250,000 contract for a chain of jewelry stores signed but it didn't eventuate because a pen exploded in the face of the director of the stores.
 After that they had to start again.
 By 1949, it was forecasted that year that the company would produce 20 million pens.